Irrigation in India: Minor irrigation projects

-Micro Irrigation Projects
+Micro irrigation projects

 Micro Irrigation Fund (MIF) of INR 5,000 crore was established "to bring more land area under micro-irrigation as part of its objective to boost agriculture production and farmers income", NABARD offers low interest rate to state govts "to promote micro-irrigation, which currently has a coverage of only 10 million hectares as against the potential of 70 million hectares."
 Drip irrigationis promoted.